 When is the Corporation Tax deadline?

-You must also note that the deadline to pay a Corporation Tax bill is separate and is usually 9 months and one day after the accounting period ends.
-Note that large companies can be liable to pay Corporation Tax in instalments, with some of these payments falling due in the accounting year (rather than after the year-end).
+Please remember that the deadline for paying a Corporation Tax bill is typically 9 months and one day after the accounting period ends.
+It's important to note that large companies may need to make Corporation Tax payments in instalments, with some of these payments due during the accounting year rather than after it.

-What are the penalties for missing the Corporation Tax return filing deadline?
+Penalties for missing the Corporation Tax return filing deadline

 The following penalties apply when Corporation Tax returns are filed late: